 Do you enjoy reading and writing?
 Novels, plays, short stories, poetry, and non-fiction help shape and reflect our individual identities and collective culture.
 Studying literature opens up worlds and times beyond our experience.
 It also helps us understand – and question – our own social, natural, and technological environments.

-At the same time, students of English develop skills in research, interpretation, analysis, formulating an argument, and writing clearly and precisely.
-This skillset is useful for a huge range of occupations, such as journalism, law, communications, publications and creative writing.
+Students of English develop skills in research, interpretation, analysis, formulating an argument, and writing clearly and precisely.
+This skillset is useful for a huge range of occupations, such as journalism, law, communications, publications, and creative writing.

-- UC is ranked in the top 150 universities in the world in English Language and Literature (QS World University Rankings by Subject, 2017).
+- UC is ranked in the top 250 universities in the world for English Language and Literature (QS World University Rankings by Subject, 2021).

-A good degree in English can take you to surprising places.
-The skills learned in studying English – the close reading and careful analysis of texts, the ability to write clearly, concisely and creatively, and the skill to both make and critique arguments – are essential to success not only in education, but also in a wide range of work environments.
+A degree in English can take you to surprising places.
+The skills learned in studying English – the close reading and careful analysis of texts; the ability to write clearly, concisely, and creatively; and the skill to both make and critique arguments – are essential to success not only in education, but also in a wide range of work environments.